- Who We Are

 Marion F. Swan

-NEW YORK – The Girl Scout Cookie Program is celebrating its 90th anniversary season in 2007, having evolved from a local event in Oklahoma in 1917 to a leading business and economic literacy program run by and for girls today.
+New York, N.Y. – The Girl Scout Cookie Program is celebrating its 90th anniversary season in 2007, having evolved from a local event in Oklahoma in 1917 to a leading business and economic literacy program run by and for girls today.

 "The millions of Americans who support the Girl Scout Cookie Program are helping girls across the country build important leadership skills," says Kathy Cloninger, CEO of Girl Scouts of the USA.
 "Through cookie activities, girls learn how to plan, build teams, speak up, make decisions, solve problems and manage resources.
 These skills add up, so that ultimately, girls learn to be leaders – in their own lives – and in our communities."